Rishi Sunak ‘pumped up’ after whirlwind UK tour

 The Prime Minister declined to be drawn on the contents of the Tory manifesto but said he remained committed to the smoking ban.

-Rishi Sunak has said he is “pumped up” and enjoying himself two days into the General Election campaign.
+Rishi Sunak has said he is “pumped up” and enjoying himself two days into the General Election campaign, despite a difficult start that saw him soaked in Downing Street as he announced the election, make a footballing gaffe and be mocked for visiting the Titanic Quarter.

 The Prime Minister has been on a whirlwind tour of the UK since announcing the poll on Wednesday, travelling to Derbyshire, Cardiff and the Scottish Highlands on Thursday before heading to Belfast and the West Midlands on Friday.

-Speaking to journalists on the flight from Belfast, Mr Sunak said he was “up for the fight” despite a difficult start to the campaign that saw him soaked in Downing Street as he announced the election, make a footballing gaffe and be mocked for visiting the Titanic Quarter.
+Speaking to journalists on the flight from Belfast, Mr Sunak said he was “up for the fight”.

 He said: “I love doing this.
 I’ve been doing it since the beginning of the year, I’ve been out and about pretty much two, three days a week since the beginning of the year and I love it.